mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

 ## NEXT STEPS:

   1. The files within the `results_xpms` directory are the starting point for advanced analysis of the PMS model results.
 Use `phrd_age_analysis_procedure` to create probabilistic HR diagrams plus mass and age distributions for these sources.
-  1. Sources that were poorly fit by "naked" PMS models may be YSOs with circumstellar disks/envelopes. *COMING SOON:* a recipe `sedfitting_procedure_xyso` to fit YSO models from Robitaille (2017) to the sources in `xpms.fitinfo_bad `.
+  1. Sources that were poorly fit by "naked" PMS models may be YSOs with circumstellar disks/envelopes.
+Follow the recipe [`sedfitting_procedure_xyso`](https://github.com/mattpovich/sedfitting-ysos/blob/master/recipes/sedfitting_procedure_ysos.md) using the companion [`sedfitting_ysos` repo](https://github.com/mattpovich/sedfitting-ysos) to fit YSO models from [Robitaille (2017)](https://doi.org/10.1051/0004-6361/201425486) to sources in `xpms.fitinfo_bad `.